Quilting&Crafting For Creative Stress Relief

 YOUR Undiscovered Creativity?

-MACHINE EMBROIDERY -- IT'S THE NEW 'MAGIC' TOUCH
+MACHINE EMBROIDERY -- IT'S THE NEW 'MAGIC' FUN

 I tried machine embroidery in '07 while I was learning to make quilts.
 Didn't take long for me to lose interest, although I did make the Singer Quantum 6000 my machine-of-choice.
 I've used it almost every day since then for all my regular sewing.
-Still love it for piecework.
+Still love it.

-But fast-forward to this year and you'll most often find me at the Baby Lock Spirit machine learning something new about machine embroidery.
-Photos coming soon -- or on Facebook at Crafted Items and Gift Sets for Sale
+But fast-forward to this year and you'll most often find me at the Baby Lock Spirit learning something new about machine embroidery.
+Photos coming soon -- and on Facebook at my Crafting Photo Album and the Crafted Items and Gift Sets for Sale group page.

 WASTE NOT WANT NOT?